James Gowing b abt 1680 m. possibly married to a Mary (unknown maiden name),

 Thomas Gowing b.
 1686 (Not confirmed – this Thomas might not exist – the documents used to assume this person existed may be for Thomas b.
 1660 or Thomas b.
 1706).

-(There have been no documents confirming who James Gowing’s children are.
+(There have been no documents confirming who James Gowing’s children are … if any.
 Six of the following children were bound out as apprentices between 1734 to 1740, in either Stafford County, or Brunswick County, Virginia.
 His children might have been these bound out children.
 I have assumed these are the children of Ambrose Gowen (James’ nephew), but they could be children of James Going):

 James Gowen born about 1720